-CAD happens when fatty deposits called plaque build-up inside the arteries.
-These arteries supply blood to your heart.
-Built up plaque can block passageways and reduce blood getting to your heart.
+Coronary artery disease happens when fatty deposits called plaque build up inside the arteries that supply blood to your heart.
+When the plaque builds up, it can block the passage ways and reduce the blood that gets to your heart.

-We want you to know you can take control of CAD.
+HealthKeepers, Inc. wants you to know you can take control.
 You can take steps to help manage your condition and enjoy life.
-The following simple steps can make real changes:

-- Eating less salt

-- Eating less fat in your diet

-- Taking your medications correctly
+Simple steps like eating less salt and fat in your diet and taking your medications correctly can make a real difference.

-We will keep your doctor up to date.
-We will update your doctor on your condition and the services we provide you.
+We will keep your doctor informed of your condition and the services we provide you.
 Your case manager can help you learn how to better manage your CAD.